 Be careful with text colour – the theme will govern the look of the website.
 Fewer colours in a corporate scheme make a website look professional.
 Use text colour sparingly.

-‘Inline code’ and an ‘inline image’ can be added via this menu.
+‘Inline code’ and an ‘inline image’ are also found within this menu.

 Any ‘inline’ will be positioned within the line of text you are typing.
 Useful for code snippets and possibly icons, but bigger images would look odd in my opinion.

-When the paragraph block is selected, you’ll be able to see options for the block over on the right hand side of the WordPress screen.
+Select a paragraph block to view options on the right hand side of the WordPress screen.

-Really nice if you’d like a strapline to stand out.
+Really nice if have a strapline you’d like to stand out.

 More transformation options for paragraphs